 Dental bridges are pretty comfortable, but are a bit bulkier compared to implants, and it may take some more adjustment to get used to them.
 You also will need to take some special steps to clean the bridge and the gums below the bridge.
 However, your bridge will not move, since it is securely anchored to your teeth with dental crowns.

 Partial dentures are also fairly comfortable.
 Unlike full mouth dentures, they attach to healthy teeth, so they usually do not move much, if at all.
 After a little bit of adjustment, you can eat, chew, and speak normally.
 However, partial dentures need to be removed at night and cleaned regularly, so they’re not quite as convenient as dental implants or dental bridges.
 When comparing implants vs dentures, every patient is different and may be better suited to one treatment over the other.

 We hope this comparison of implants vs. dentures and bridges has been helpful, and that you’ve learned a bit more about your options for tooth replacement in Modesto.
 If you’re ready to take the next steps, get a consultation with Dr. Corey Acree, and see which treatment may be right for you, don’t wait.
-Contact Downey Park Family Dental online or give us a call at (209) 529-0674.
+Contact Downey Park Family Dental in Modesto online or give us a call at (209) 529-0674.